 'History is the foundation stone of all civilised learning" History teaches us to ask two very important questions: why and how?
 Our A Level History specification provides a fantastic curriculum to ignite and engage the passions and interests of our students.
-This is key to sharpening your critical thinking abilities, which combine the following skills: research, analysis, evaluation, essay writing, communication, problem solving, articulating arguments, debating, spotting and analysing trends over time.
-FUTURE ACADEMIC AND CAREER PATHWAYS With analytical, writing, debating and detective skills, you will be primed for a huge range of careers in history and beyond.
+This is key to sharpening your critical thinking abilities, which combine the following skills: research, analysis, evaluation, essay writing, communication, problem solving, articulating arguments,

+FUTURE ACADEMIC AND CAREER PATHWAYS

+debating, spotting and analysing trends over time.

+With analytical, writing, debating and detective skills, you will be primed for a huge range of careers in history and beyond.
 Areas you could go into include: law, politics, the public sector, business, marketing, journalism, economics, teaching, academia, insurance, banking, social research, archaeology and curation (museums, galleries, archives and libraries).

-COURSE CONTENT Students will be studying the OCR History syllabus.
-Unit I: Britain 1930-97 (enquiry topic Churchill) Churchill's view of events 1929-1940 Churchill as wartime Prime Minister Churchill and international diplomacy 1939-1951 In the period students study: Conservative domination 1951-1964 Labour and Conservative government 1964-1979 Thatcher and the end of consensus 1979-1997 Britain's foreign policy and position in the world 1951-1997 Unit 2: The American Revolution 1740-1796 The development of British hegemony in America Causes of the American Revolution The American Revolution The American Revolution 1774-1783 The early Republic 1783-1796 Unit 3: Russia and its rulers (1885 - 1964) Nature of government The impact of dictatorial regimes on the economy and society $% \left( {{{\left( {{{{\bf{n}}}} \right)}{i}}}{i}} \right)$ Impact of war and revolution on the development of the Russian $\operatorname{Empire}$ and the USSR USSR's treatment of satellite states and nationalities Unit 4: Topic-based essay Students are required to complete a 3000 to 4000 word essay ASSESSMENT Unit I: I hour and 30 minutes, 50 marks, 25% of A Level Unit 2: I hour, 30 marks, I5% of A Level Unit 3: 2 hours and 30 minutes, 80 marks, 40% of A Level Unit 4: Non-examination Assessment, 40 marks, 20% of A Level EXTRACURRICULAR OPPORTUNITIES Research trips to King's College and the London University Library.
-COURSE REQUIREMENTS Grade 6 in GCSE History and grade 6 in GCSE English Literature or English Language is required.
+COURSE CONTENT

+Students will be studying the OCR History syllabus.
+Unit I: Britain 1930-97 (enquiry topic Churchill)

+Churchill's view of events 1929-1940

+Cl.
+Lill III Di Milit

+Churchill as wartime Prime Minister

+Churchill and international diplomacy 1939-1951

+In the period students study:

+Conservative domination 1951-1964

+Labour and Conservative government 1964-1979

+Thatcher and the end of consensus 1979-1997

+Britain's foreign policy and position in the world 1951-1997

+Unit 2: The American Revolution 1740-1796

+The development of British hegemony in America

+Causes of the American Revolution

+The American Revolution 1774-1783

+The early Republic 1783-1796

+Unit 3: Russia and its rulers (1885 - 1964)

+Nature of government

+The impact of dictatorial regimes on the economy and society

+Impact of war and revolution on the development of the Russian Empire and the USSR

+USSR's treatment of satellite states and nationalities

+Unit 4: Topic-based essay

+Students are required to complete a 3000 to 4000 word essay

+ASSESSMENT

+Unit I: I hour and 30 minutes, 50 marks, 25% of A Level

+Unit 2: I hour, 30 marks, I5% of A Level

+Unit 3: 2 hours and 30 minutes, 80 marks, 40% of A Level

+Unit 4: Non-examination Assessment, 40 marks, 20% of A Level

+EXTRACURRICULAR OPPORTUNITIES

+Student have a trip to the Imperial War Museum and to the Churchill war rooms.

+COURSE REQUIREMENTS

+Grade 6 in GCSE History and grade 6 in GCSE English Literature or English Language is required.